-- To know about the battles of Stamford Bridge and Hastings. - To recognise that life in England changed under Norman rule. - To know that significant landmarks in our own city (Castle and cathedral) owe their creation to the Normans.
+- To understand the different claimants to the throne of England. - To know about the battles of Stamford Bridge and Hastings. - To recognise that life in England changed under Norman rule. - To know that significant landmarks in our own city (Castle and cathedral) owe their creation to the Normans.